South Africa's case against Israel divides opinion in Africa – DW – 01/11/2024

 Jawo also said that the rights of those living through apartheid in South Africa were violated.

 "Some were killed, and some were imprisoned like Nelson Mandela for over two decades.
-So they know what the Gazans are going through."
+So they know what the Gazans are going through," claimed Jawo.

 Many Jewish South Africans are disappointed